GIMC Rules and Conditions

 9. All competitors are able to receive feedback about their performance in private interviews with the jurors.

-10. Official collaborative pianists will be available to competitors entering without a personal collaborative pianist.
+10. Staff collaborative pianists will be available to competitors entering without a personal collaborative pianist.

-11. Official collaborative pianists will be available for rehearsals in Gisborne from Friday 27th November 2020.
-Additional rehearsals with an official collaborative pianist can be arranged at an agreed fee.
+11. Staff collaborative pianists will be available for rehearsals in Gisborne from Friday 26th November 2021.
+Additional rehearsals with a staff collaborative pianist can be arranged at an agreed fee.

 13. Competitors are encouraged to perform from memory, but may perform with printed music.
 Music stands will be available for competitors’ use on stage.